The Virus Is Hitting Women in Academia Harder

 If the world’s research output gets skewed further against women, it will affect how future generations understand society.

-In the first lesson that Italian social demographer Alessandra Minello recorded for her class at the University of Florence during the lockdown, her two-year-old son can be heard playing his trumpet in the background.
+In the first lesson that Italian social demographer Alessandra Minello recorded for her class at the University of Florence during the lockdown, her 2-year-old son can be heard playing his trumpet in the background.
 Minello quickly realized that “night and dawn — when he’s asleep — are my only options for recording.”